Marston, Oxford: History

-The toponym is said to come from "Marsh-town", because of the low-lying nature of the land, still green space, near the River Cherwell, which in earlier times was liable to frequent flooding.
+The toponym is said to come from "Marsh-town", because of the low-lying nature of the land, still green space, near the River Cherwell, which remains part of the wider Oxford floodplain and is still subject to periodic flooding.
 The parish used to be part of the manor of Headington.
 The village played an important part in the Civil War, during the siege of Oxford.
 While the Royalist forces were besieged in the city, which had been used by King Charles I as his capital, the Parliamentary forces under Sir Thomas Fairfax had quarters in Marston, and used the church tower as a lookout post for viewing the enemy's artillery positions in what is now the University Parks.
 Oliver Cromwell visited Fairfax at Manor House, which is now known as "Cromwell House" at 17 Mill Lane, and "Manor House" at 15 Mill Lane, and the Treaty for the Surrender of Oxford was signed there in 1646.

 In the 20th-century expansion of Oxford, new housing followed the Marston Road from St Clement's towards Marston, which was soon absorbed by the city.
 New Marston became a separate parish in the 1950s.
 Old Marston parish become part of the City of Oxford in 1991.
 It retains its (civil) parish council.
 Marston has had a number of notable residents, including members of the Oxford penicillin team: Howard Florey and his second wife Margaret Jennings, and Norman Heatley.
 The village has been associated with the origin of the Jack Russell breed of terrier.